The ultimate guide to interim management

 WHAT DOES A GOOD INTERIM MANAGEMENT PROVIDER LOOK LIKE?

 The Institute of Interim Management (IIM) is the industry’s professional body for independent professionals operating at board or near-board level as interim managers and executives in the UK.
 Their ‘Leading Interim Service Providers’ list offers a comprehensive list of reputable providers.
-We’re proud to be listed as a Platinum provider ranking third in their annual survey in 2021.
+We’re proud to be listed as a Platinum provider ranking first in their annual survey in 2024.

 Read our article "Seven questions to ask when choosing an interim provider" to find out more.